kamalbuilds/sonic-clout/docs/basics/frontend-architecture.md

 ---
-description: Technical overview of SonicClout's frontend architecture
+description: Technical overview of SonicClout's frontend architecture with Sonic integration
 ---

 # Frontend Architecture

-SonicClout's frontend is built with modern web technologies, focusing on performance, user experience, and seamless blockchain integration.
+SonicClout's frontend is built with modern web technologies, focusing on performance, user experience, and seamless integration with the Sonic blockchain.
 This documentation outlines the technical architecture, key components, and design patterns used in the application.

 ## Technology Stack